Guest Rewards Program

 Ring in the New Year in Style…

-This year’s festivities will be held right around the corner once again at Mike’s Clam Shack.
-Your package includes two night’s accommodations, two tickets including round trip transportation to and from the party, a four course dinner at Mike’s Clam Shack, party favors, midnight champagne toast, a live band and much more!
+There will be no New Year’s party for 2020.
+New Year’s Festivities are held right around the corner at Mike’s Clam Shack.
+Your package includes two night’s accommodations, two tickets, a four course dinner at Mike’s Clam Shack, party favors, midnight champagne toast, a live band and much more!